V-Cube 6: Cage method

 The cage method differs in that the edges and corners are solved first.
 In some versions the centers of two opposite faces are solved prior to this.
 The final step entails moving the remaining center pieces to the proper faces.

 Parity errors

 Parity errors are positions that cannot be reached on the 3×3×3 Rubik's Cube.
 These have special algorithms to fix the parity.
-Such errors include having a single edge quartet "flipped," or having two edge quartets swapped.
+Such errors include having a single edge quartet "flipped", or having two edge quartets swapped.

 World records

-The world record fastest 6×6×6 solve is 59.74 seconds, set by Max Park of United States on 31 July 2022 at CubingUSA Southeast Championship 2022 in Gatlinburg, Tennessee.
+The world record for single solve is 57.69 seconds, set by Max Park of the United States at Burbank Big Cubes 2025 in Burbank, California.

-The world record mean of three solves is 1 minute, 8.56 seconds, also set by Max Park at WCC Western Championship 2022 in Los Angeles, California, with the times of 1:11.79, 1:03.71 and 1:10.18.
+The world record for mean of three solves is 1 minute, 5.04 seconds, also set by Max Park of the United States at Nub Open Trabuco Hills Fall 2025 in Mission Viejo, California, with times of 1:04.60, 1:04.80, and 1:05.73.